-PROVISIONS ADDITIONAL INFORMATION REFERENCES 2.2 List of Elective Subjects for Which the Minister Establishes Progr rams of Study The Minister determines the list of elective subjects for which she establishes a program of study as well as the number of credits assigned to each of these subjects.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES 2.2 List of Elective Subjects for Which the Minister Established Prog rams of Study The Minister determined the list of elective subjects for which she establishes a program of study as well as the number of credits assigned to each of these subjects.
 Schedule 1 contains a list of these elective subjects.
 EA, s.
-463 Schedule 1 : List of Elective Subjects for Which the Minister Establishes the Programs of Study

-PROVISIONS ADDITIONAL INFORMATION REFERENCES 2.3 Students Receiving Special Welcoming Services and Specia al French-Language Instructional Services School boards may exempt from the application of the provisions conc the subject-time allocation students who are registered in welcoming of and services providing assistance in learning French and who require se related to their linguistic, social and educational integration.
-In these cas school board must use the following programs of study approved Minister: classes Students receiving welcoming services and French-language instructional services take the Preschool Education program.
+463 Schedule 1: List of Elective Subjects for Which the Minister Established the Programs of Study 2.3 Students Receiving Special Welcoming and French-Language Ins tructional Services School boards may exempt from the application of the provisions concerning the subject-time allocation students who are registered in welcoming classes and services providing assistance in learning French and who require services related to their linguistic, social and educational integration.
+In these cases, the school board must use the following programs of study approved by the Minister: • at the elementary level: Français, accueil • at the secondary level: Intégration linguistique, scolaire et sociale In the case of students integrated into welcoming classes, the subject-time allocation must be as follows: • Français, accueil (elementary) or Intégration linguistique, scolaire et sociale (secondary) • Mathematics 20 per cent • Other subjects 15 per cent In the case of students directly integrated into regular classes with support measures, and exempted from the subject-time allocation, the school board can replace the periods allotted to French, language of instruction, with periods allotted to Français, accueil or Intégration linguistique, scolaire et sociale.
+Preschool Education Program Students receiving welcoming and French-language instructional services take the Preschool Education program.
 BSR, ss.
 7; 23.2, para.
-3 at the elementary level: Français, accueil at the secondary level: Intégration linguistique, scolaire et soc ciale BSR, ss.
-7; 15; 23.2 In the case of students integrated into welcoming classes, the subject allocation must be as follows: et-time Français, accueil (elementary) or Intégration linguistique, scolaire et sociale (secondary) Mathematics Other subjects Other subjects 15 per cent In the case of students directly integrated into regular classes with semeasures, and exempted from the subject-time allocation, the school bor replace the periods allotted to French, language of instruction, with pallotted to Français, accueil or Intégration linguistique, scolaire et social ard can periods
+3